eleda77/eleda77.github.io/docs/vocab_list.md

 **hoary** - grayish white; (of a person) having gray or white hair; aged; used in names of animals and plants covered with whitish fur or short hairs; old and trite

+**hod** - a builder's V-shaped open trough on a pole, used for carrying bricks and other building materials; a coal scuttle

 **hoi polloi** - the masses; the common people

 **hoick** - lift or pull abruptly with effort